skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 would not dare kill an emissary.
 Mordan remembers me from long ago, but my nature has changed since last we faced one another."

-Eomer smiles, "Well, I kinda already promised to kill him a while ago."
+Eomier smiles, "Well, I kinda already promised to kill him a while ago."

 She nods.
 Perhaps she already knew this?

-Thu'fir asks, "Now, do you want just Eomer and I to do this or..."
+Thu'fir asks, "Now, do you want just Eomier and I to do this or..."

 "I would suggest you take such friends as you have.
 Noreeno will not be easy prey.
 He may dress and speak like a bureaucrat, but he wields a deadly magic that you should fear."

-Eomer again, "So you know who Endo is?"
+Eomier again, "So you know who Endo is?"

 "Is that your companion's name?"

-"He served you at one point," Eomer points out.
+"He served you at one point," Eomier points out.

 "Yes.
 And you snatched him away.
 That doesn't happen very often.
 But I never learned his name.
 His mind was too strong to penetrate.
 His will is great, and I could never learn anything of use from him, even when he wore the helmet."

-"I have a request," Eomer adds, "I wish for Beck and Endo to be allowed to leave the island."
+"I have a request," Eomier adds, "I wish for Beck and Endo to be allowed to leave the island."

 "What you ask is not mine to give."
 She explains, "Yesternight one of